 When Susan Schmitt Winchester prepares to lead an organization alignment, she may call on an experienced change partner to help her navigate the process.
-Winchester, Chief HR Officer at Applied Materials, has collaborated with a change partner on some key initiatives over the past six years, both in her current role and previously with Rockwell Automation.
+Winchester, Chief HR Officer at Applied Materials, has spent time working with a change partner on key initiatives over the past six years, both in her current role and previously with Rockwell Automation.
 In her most recent project, a global HR organizational change, her change partner helped Applied Materials build a new organization model that was employee and people manager-oriented and cost-efficient.

-“The Alignment Leader’s role is to provide clarity and conviction around possible future states,” Winchester said, “and then guide the team through the transition while offering recommendations for how best to align executives with those changes.
+“The Alignment Leader’s role is to provide clarity and conviction around possible future states,” Winchester said.
+“They then guide the team through the transition while offering recommendations for how best to align executives with those changes.
 The change partner provides a best practice roadmap to reach that destination.
 I look to my change partner for tools, best practices, benchmarking, feedback and coaching to help us overcome resistance and roadblocks and reach our desired end state.”